joe-reed/joe-reed/README.md

-### Hi there 👋

-I'm Joe, a full stack software developer with experience in PHP/Laravel, Java/Spring, React and Vue.js.
+### Hi there, I’m Joe, a software developer 👋

+My interests lie in modelling complex domains, TDD and testing, agile principles/practices, and continuous delivery.

+I’m currently working principally with TypeScript, and dabbling with Go in my spare time.